 Typical prices are around £1.80-£4 for a loaf, maybe £5 in London.
-These can increase for speciality loaves such as brioche due to the higher cost ingredients.
+These can increase for speciality loaves such as brioche due to the higher cost of ingredients.
 Harrods sold a £10 loaf made by Paul Hollywood once, I’m not sure if they do anything in that price range now.

-Bread quality is taken seriously by the population so sliced bread and overly western bread does not feature.
+Bread quality is taken seriously by the population so sliced bread and overly western bread do not feature.
 But they do use the same equipment and bakers can use similar artificial additives which are common elsewhere.
 It’s just not as common as in the UK or US.
 French high streets are laden with small bakeries serving up quality artisan products.
 The way of life is artisan baking for most but it’s not hard to find modern commercial bread.